Domination

 3.1 Domination as a Power Structure

-What does it look like to have power that counts as domination even though unexercised?
-In addition to the language encountered above highlighting the “capacities” of the powerful, neorepublicans emphasize what Lovett (2010) calls the structure instead of the outcome of dominating power relations.
-Whether or not an employer can fire their employees at will is about how the employer/employee relationship is structured; whether or not an employer actually fires an employee, or whether or not the employee manages not to starve because they have the job, manifests the outcome of the relationship.
-This way of examining social relationships looks away from how empowered agents exercise their power to the nature of that power itself.
-We do not stop objecting to paradigmatic dominators merely because they promise to make kind and judicious use of their powers; emancipation seems to require that they cease to have that kind of power.
-This highlights neorepublican doubts about whether self-regulation by the powerful can reduce domination (Lovett 2010: 97).
-At an extreme, Pettit has said that domination persists without “external checks that remove or replace the interference option or put it cognitively off the menu”; that domination is reduced only by “exogenous” forces; or, if internal, forces that “disable” in the manner of deep-seated neuroses (2012: 63).
+One of the most persistent recent disagreements concerns whether or not domination requires the exercise of power.
+As emphasized above, neorepublicans link domination to what agents are in a position to do or have the capacity to do rather than what agents actually do.
+The advantage of their account to liberals’ is supposed to be how neorepublicans highlight the threat of potential interference to freedom.
+Domination, says Lovett (2010), is in the structure rather than the outcomes of power.
+Whether or not an employer can fire their employees at will is about how the employer/employee relationship is structured; whether or not an employer actually fires an employee, or whether the employee manages not to starve because they have a job, are outcomes of the relationship.
+The emphasis on structures rather than outcomes draws our attention to the nature of power itself.
+We do not stop objecting to paradigmatic dominators merely because they promise to make gentle and judicious use of their powers.
+Emancipation requires that they cease to have their power.
+So, neorepublicans deny that self-regulation by the powerful can even reduce domination (Lovett 2010, 97).
+At an extreme, Pettit says that domination persists without “external checks that remove or replace the interference option or put it cognitively off the menu” and that domination is reduced only by “exogenous” forces.
+The only internal forces sufficient to reduce domination must “disable” in the manner of deep-seated neuroses (2012, 63).
+Nothing else meets the robustness requirement.

 3.2 Does Character Matter after All?